Gardens in Kent and Sussex, so little changed over the centuries, are undoubtedly some of the finest in the country

 At first sight, Vita was captivated by the structure – which had, centuries earlier, held captive thousands of French sailors, prisoners of the British in the Seven Years War (1756-63).
 A harsh place, it was grimly nicknamed ‘le chateau’.
-The name stuck and the garden that, little by little, grew around it became Sissinghurst Castle Garden.
+The name stuck and the garden that, little by little, grew around it to become Sissinghurst Castle Garden.

 Laid out as a series of diverse ‘rooms’, the garden marries Vita’s love of tumbling, romantic displays with her husband’s fondness for order and geometry.
 The celebrated Rose Garden, which Vita envisaged “foaming” with blooms, is all delicate romance, while the magical White Garden, with its frothy Queen Anne’s lace and silvery weeping pear, is a cool contrast to the fiery hues of the Cottage Garden.